- Visiting Us

 If you are intending to grow crops in a heated greenhouse, purchase your grow bags now.
 Put them in place in the greenhouse and they will warm up and give your crops a head start.

 The border can look very bare at this time of year.
-For instant colour, pop a pot of ready-planted bulbs into a spare space.
-We have a huge range for just this purpose; it really works to chase away those winter blues.
-Make sure your pot stands on a paving slab or something similar so that you have good drainage from the bottom of the pot.
+For instant colour, pop a pot of ready-planted bulbs into a spare space, we have a great selection to choose from; it really works to chase away those winter blues.

 Bird feeders can also add interest to the garden and we have a wonderful selection on display here at the nursery.
 Feeding stations should be cleaned regularly and one of our helpful team members will advise which cleaning product is most appropriate for your requirements.